-Second Reading Speech by Second Minister for Finance Lawrence Wong on COVID-19 (Temporary Measures) (Amendment No. 3) Bill, on 3 November 2020 at Parliament House03 Nov 2020
+Second Reading Speech by Second Minister for Finance Lawrence Wong on COVID-19 (Temporary Measures) (Amendment No. 3) Bill, at The Parliament, 3 November 202003 Nov 2020

 1. Mr Speaker, let me touch very briefly on the provisions in this Bill pertaining to the remission of Property Tax.
 Members will recall that to help businesses affected by the COVID-19 pandemic, the Government introduced a Property Tax Rebate for the Year 2020 for non-residential properties, in the Unity Budget on 18 February 2020.
 This was later enhanced in the Resilience Budget on 26 March 2020.

 a.
 Depending on the category of non-residential property, owners are granted a Property Tax Rebate of 30% to 100%.
 For example, a shop is granted 100% Property Tax Rebate, which is equivalent to approximately 1.2 months of rent.

 b.
 Property owners are also required to fully pass on the benefit of the rebate to their tenants within the prescribed timelines.
 This obligation is provided under Part 6 of this Act and the COVID-19 (Temporary Measures) (Transfer of Benefit of Property Tax Remission) Regulations 2020, or the “PT Rebate Regulations”, which came into force on 13 May 2020.